MIC-Laboratory/CNN-HD-sEMG-Classifier/README.md

 # CNN-HD-sEMG-Classifier
-This is a project is about to use MobilenetV2 to classifify HD-sEMG.
-The project test on CSL-HD sEMG dataset and ICE Lab HD sEMG dataset
+The objective of this project is to utilize MobilenetV2 for the classification of HD-SEMG(High-Definition surface electromyography) data.
+The project involves testing the model ontwo distinct datasets: CSL-HD SEMG dataset and ICE Lab HD SEMG dataset
 ## Dependency
 - python=3.9
 - torchvision